openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 The plug-in bandwidth selection method improves the estimation of the rugosity of the second derivative of the density.
-Instead of making the gaussian assumption, the method uses a kernel smoothing method in order to make an approximation of higher derivatives of the density.
+Instead of making the Gaussian assumption, the method uses a kernel smoothing method in order to make an approximation of higher derivatives of the density.
+This method is due to [sheather1991]_ who used ideas from [park1990]_.
+The algorithm is presented in [wand1994]_, page 74 under the "Solve the equation rule" name.
+The implementation uses ideas from [raykar2006]_, but the fast selection is not implemented.

 The equation :eq:`AMISE` requires the evaluation of the quantity :math:`\Phi_4`.
 As a general rule, we use the estimator :math:`\hat{\Phi}_r` of :math:`\Phi_r` defined by: